finbourne/lusid-sdk-csharp/sdk/docs/AborApi.md

 # **AddDiaryEntry**
 > DiaryEntry AddDiaryEntry (string scope, string code, DiaryEntryRequest diaryEntryRequest)

 [EXPERIMENTAL] AddDiaryEntry: Add a diary entry to the specified Abor.
+This would be type 'Other'.

 Adds a new diary entry to the specified Abor